 at the Bori

-Look, I don’t give a shit about what you do on your
+Look, I don’t care what you do on your own time, as

-own time, as long as it doesn’t look bad on us, and turning
+long as it doesn’t look bad on us, then turned back to Rei,

 but you’re crazy if you think you’re gonna go with